Ecofascism: Madison Grant

 Sometimes dubbed the "founding father" of ecofascism, Madison Grant was a pioneer of conservationism in America in the late 19th and early 20th century.
 Grant is credited as a founder of modern wildlife management.
 Grant built the Bronx River Parkway, was a co-founder of the American Bison Society, and helped create Glacier National Park, Olympic National Park, Everglades National Park and Denali National Park.
 As president of the New York Zoological Society, he founded the Bronx Zoo in 1899.

-In addition to his conservationist work, Grant was a trenchant racist, and eugenicist.
-In 1906, Grant supported the placement of Ota Benga, a member of the Mbuti people who was kidnapped, removed from his home in the Congo, and put on display in the Bronx Zoo as an exhibit in the Monkey House.
+In addition to his conservationist work, Grant was a trenchant racist and eugenicist.
+In 1906, Grant supported the placement of Ota Benga, a kidnapped member of the Mbuti people, removed from his home in the Congo, and put on display in the Bronx Zoo as an exhibit in the Monkey House.
 In 1916, Grant wrote The Passing of the Great Race, a work of pseudoscientific literature which claimed to give an account of the anthropological history of Europe.
-The book divides Europeans into three races; Alpines, Mediterraneans and Nordics, and it also claims that the first two races are inferior to the superior Nordic race, which is the only race which is fit to rule the earth.
+The book divides Europeans into three races: Alpines, Mediterraneans and Nordics.
+It also claims that the first two races are inferior to the superior Nordic race, which it claims is the only race fit to rule the earth.
 Adolf Hitler would later describe Grant's book as "his bible" and Grant's "Nordic theory" became the bedrock of Nazi racial theories.
-Additionally, Grant was a eugenicist: He cofounded and was the director of the American Eugenics Society and he also advocated the culling of the unfit from the human population.
+Additionally, Grant was a eugenicist: he cofounded and was the director of the American Eugenics Society and also advocated the culling of the unfit from the human population.
 Grant concocted a 100-year plan to perfect the human race, a plan in which one ethnic group after another would be killed off until racial purity would be obtained.
 Grant campaigned for the passage of the Emergency Quota Act of 1921 and he also campaigned for the passage of the Immigration Act of 1924, which drastically reduced the number of immigrants from eastern Europe and Asia who were allowed to enter the United States.

-In the modern era, Grant's ideas have been cited by advocates of far-right politics such as Richard Spencer and Anders Breivik.
+In the 21st century, Grant's ideas have been cited by far-right figures such as Richard Spencer and the Norwegian mass shooter Anders Breivik.